finf3rli/YeelightController/README.md

 ## Problems

-If the lamp goes offline, you are most likely required to reopen the program, because it hasn't been implemented yet a connection verifier handle.
+~~If the lamp goes offline, you are most likely required to reopen the program, because it hasn't been implemented yet a connection verifier handle.~~

+Each time you open from notify icon it tries to connect.
+Still no Exception handler nor connection messages have been implemented(yet).

 Unfortunately i'm not able to set white colors.